Christina Nolan

-Christina Elizabeth Nolan (born September 26, 1979) is an American attorney and politician who served as the United States Attorney for the District of Vermont from 2017 to 2021.
+Christina Elizabeth Nolan (born September 26, 1979) is an American attorney and politician who has served as a justice of the Vermont Supreme Court since 2026.
+She previously served as the United States Attorney for the District of Vermont from 2017 to 2021.
 Prior to becoming the U.S. Attorney, she was an Assistant United States Attorney in the District of Vermont, where she prosecuted a variety of criminal cases.
 A member of the Republican Party, she was a candidate for the United States Senate in the 2022 election, losing the Republican primary.
 Nolan is considered a moderate Republican, and in her Senate campaign was endorsed by Governor Phil Scott.

 Early life and education

 Born in Burlington, Vermont, to her parents Wendall and Stephanie, Nolan attended the Mater Christi School in Burlington as a child.
 Nolan is a 1997 graduate of Rice Memorial High School in South Burlington, and was admitted to the high school's Athletic Hall of Fame in 2007 for her accomplishments in track and field and basketball.

 She graduated summa cum laude from the University of Vermont in 2001 with a Bachelor of Arts degree in political science and history.
 In 2004, she received her Juris Doctor degree magna cum laude from the Boston College Law School.
 Nolan was a senior editor of the Boston College Law Review and was admitted to the Order of the Coif.